Pricing

 Enterocolitis: Characterized by inflammation of the bowel mucosa that can lead to life-threatening bowel perforation before or after surgery for HD.
 It is a major contributor to postoperative morbidity and even mortality with an incidence rate of up to 45%.29 It most commonly occurs within the first year of surgical repair.30 Typical presentation includes fever, abdominal distention, leukocytosis, and evidence of intestinal edema on an abdominal radiograph.31 Treatment includes broad-spectrum antibiotics, IV fluids, nasogastric drainage with rectal and colonic decompression.

-Incontinence: Diarrhea and incontinence are most notable during the early postoperative period with gradual improvement noted over time 31,32 and a majority of patients (75–95%) reporting less than five stools per day33.
+Incontinence: Diarrhea and incontinence are most notable during the early postoperative period with gradual improvement noted over time,31,32 and a majority of patients (75–95%) reporting less than five stools per day.33

-No special equipment used.
+No special equipment was used.

 Nothing to disclose.